 Index of Governance and Public Policy in Disaster Risk Management

-It quantifies the documented existence of legal, institutional and budgetary conditions that are considered fundamental for the effective implementation of public policies on Disaster Risk Management in each country.
-The iGOPP makes it possible to identify the content of public policy reforms in Disaster Risk Management based on international best practices at the governance level for disaster risk management.
+It quantifies the formal, documented existence of a series of legal, institutional and budgetary conditions that are considered fundamental for the effective implementation of public policies on Disaster Risk Management in each country.
+The IGOPP helps identify areas of opportunity with respect to public policy in Disaster Risk Management based on international best practices at the governance level.

-The value of iGOPP varies between 0% (minimum) and 100% (maximum).
-The higher the iGOPP, the country has better governance conditions to implement a public policy on Disaster Risk Management.
+The value of IGOPP varies between 0% (minimum) and 100% (maximum).
+A higher IGOPP reflects that a country has better governance conditions to implement public policies in disaster risk management.

 Disaster Deficit Index

-The Disaster Deficit Index (DDI) measures the relationship between the economic loss that the country could suffer in the case of a catastrophic event and the resources that the country needs to address and recover from the emergency.
+The Disaster Deficit Index (DDI) evaluates the relationship between the economic losses that a country may suffer as a result of a catastrophic event and the resources that such country would need for emergency response and recovery.

-A DDI greater than 1 means the government's lack of financial resources to deal with large-scale disasters, even when it maximizes its debt.
+A DDI greater than 1 implies a government's lack of financial resources to tackle large-scale disasters, even when it maximizes its debt.
 The higher the DDI, the larger the deficit.

 Local Disaster Index